RocketChat/google-summer-of-code/README.md

 [![Google Summer of Code 2017](https://github.com/Sing-Li/bbug/raw/master/images/gsoclogo.jpg)](https://developers.google.com/open-source/gsoc/)

-Rocket.Chat is proud to be a mentoring organization in the [ Google Summer of Code ](https://summerofcode.withgoogle.com/) (GSoC) program for the past eight years.
+Rocket.Chat is proud to be a mentoring organization in the [ Google Summer of Code ](https://summerofcode.withgoogle.com/) (GSoC) program for the past nine years.
 We are excited to have you join our community of contributors.

 As a Rocket.Chat community contributor, you will have an opportunity to work on exciting projects, fixes, or features of your own choosing with expert guidance and support from our ethusiastic community mentor(s).
 You'll also be networking with global open source developers and contributors and possibly learn new skills and technologies.